tele0x/openshift-intel-tas/README.md

 edit `deploy/deployment.yaml` and change the variables for PROMETHEUS_HOST and PROMETHEUS_TOKEN, you can either query directly prometheus or go through Thanos.
 In this case will just go through Thanos, PROMETHEUS_HOST and PROMETHEUS_TOKEN has to match with the previous variables values for THANOS_QUERIER_HOST and TOKEN.

+TODO: Instead of using env variables, use a better method such as secrets.

 We can now deploy the metrics-proxy:

 ```